elzurdo/elzurdo.github.io/_posts/2022-07-01-why-nhst-does-not-accept-null-hypotheses.md

 title:  "Why the Null Hypothesis Signifiance Test Method Does Not Accept the Null Hypothesis"
 ---

-Have you ever wondered why text book explanations of hypothesis tests emphasise that the *Null Hypothesis Significance Test* method (NHST), can only rule out the *null hypothesis* but not accept it?
+Have you ever wondered why text book explanations of hypothesis tests emphasise that the *Null Hypothesis Significance Test* method (NHST) can only rule out the *null hypothesis* but not accept it?

 I haven't found a clear answer to this, but I randomly stumbled across a possible one in a converation at the PyData London 2022 conference.

 The bottom line is that, althouh p-values are somewhat useful to rule out null hypotheses, they are quite meaningless for accepting them.
 The observation leading to this conclusion is that in scenarios where the null hypothesis is true, the resulting p-values are just as likely to yield close to 0 (i.e, rejecting) as they are any other value, e.g, 0.9 (interpreted as not rejecting).

 Not being able to find a rigorous theoretical explanation, here I demonstrate on an anecdotal circumstance, which, in my opinion, is sufficient to prefer more reliable mechanisms methods, namely Bayesian.

 I do this by a simplistic examination of Bernouli trials (or coin toss statistics) which clearly shows the unreliability of p-values.
 Within I will exploit our ability to know in advance the ground truth in a simulation to examine two scenarios:
-* The null hypothesis is true
+* when the null hypothesis is true
-* The null hypothesis is not true
+* when the null hypothesis is not true

 and see how the p-values respond the simulated data.